-When the local anaesthetic is injected it will sting for a moment but the stinging will wear off leaving the area of skin numb.
-After this the procedure should not be painful.
-However, if you feel discomfort a nurse who will be with you will be able to arrange for further anaesthetic or sedation, if it is required.
+When the local anaesthetic is injected it will sting for a moment but the stinging will wear off, leaving that area of skin numb.
+After this, the angiogram should not be painful: however if you feel discomfort, there will be a nurse with you who will be able to arrange for further anaesthetic or sedation, if it is required.
 After the contrast medium (x-ray dye) is injected you will get a warm sensation.
 You will be awake for the procedure and you will be able to tell the nurse or radiologist if you feel any pain or are uncomfortable in any other way.